claire-codes/hugo-blog/content/blog/2018-04-16-drying-out-css-selectors-with-sass-maps.markdown

 // }
 ```

+(No I'm not working on a website for a greengrocers, the fruit theme is just for example purposes! 🍏🍓🍋)

 At first glance, it looks OK.

 But this code is pretty repetitive.
 The structure of each selector is the same, except for one word in the name and the colour value.

-This pattern doesn't scale efficiently.
+Also, this pattern doesn't scale efficiently.
 What if I want to add a `blueberry-button` and a `grape-button`?
-I would write more near-enough identical selectors.
+I would need to write more nearly identical selectors.
 What if I want to apply the colour to the font instead of the background instead?
 I'd have to change the CSS property on multiple lines.
 This is inefficient!

 How could we rewrite this code to be dryer?
 That is, to follow the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) of _don't repeat yourself_?
 Like this: